technomancy/leiningen/README.md

 Other keys accepted:

-* :namespaces - a list of namespaces on which to perform AOT-compilation.
+* :aot - a list of namespaces on which to perform AOT-compilation.
 * :main - specify a namespace to use as main for an executable jar.
 * :repositories - additional maven repositories to search for dependencies.
   Specify this as a map of repo IDs to URLs.